What is the CIA Triad? Definition, Importance, & Examples

 - Integrity: Data integrity is provided by making sure your purchases are reflected in your account and allowing you to contact a representative if there’s a discrepancy.

-- Availability: You can log into your account whenever you want, and you may even be able to contact customer support at any time of the day or night.
+- Availability: You can log into your account whenever you want, and you may even be able to contact customer support any time of the day or night.
+This is possible because the system relies on redundant backup systems, robust disaster recovery plans, and mitigation strategies against service or ransomware attacks that could otherwise disrupt operations.

-For example, examples of Confidentiality can be found in various access control methods, like two-factor authentication, passwordless sign-on, and other access controls, but it’s not just about letting authorized users in, it’s also about keeping certain files inaccessible.
+For instance, examples of Confidentiality can be found in various user access control methods, like multifactor authentication, passwordless sign-on, and other access controls.
+Still, it’s not just about letting authorized users in.
+It’s also about keeping specific files inaccessible.
 Encryption helps organizations secure information from both accidental disclosure and malicious attacks.

-Integrity can be maintained with access control and encryption as well, but there are many other ways to protect data integrity, both from attacks and corruption.
-Sometimes it’s as simple as a read-only file.
-Sometimes, it involves hashing or data checksums, which allow data to be audited to ensure the data hasn’t been compromised.
+Integrity can also be maintained with access control and encryption, but there are many other ways to protect data integrity, both from attacks and corruption.
+Sometimes, it’s as simple as a read-only file.
+Other times, it involves hashing or data checksums, which allow data to be audited to ensure it hasn’t been compromised.
 In other cases, integrity might be protected physically from outside sources that might corrupt it.

-The CIA triad alone is not enough to keep your data secure.
-You also need to be aware of where your risks are.
+The CIA triad alone is not enough to secure your data.
+You also need to be aware of your risks.

 SecurityScorecard can help you monitor your information security across 10 groups of risk factors with our easy-to-understand security ratings.
 Our ratings continuously monitor every part of your security operation.

-We monitor your information security by keeping an eye on your data and the systems and networks you have in place to protect it, and we also monitor your cybersecurity by making sure your organization’s systems are patched when they need to be, and that there’s no hacker chatter about your organization on the dark web.
+We help protect your information security by monitoring your data and the systems and networks you have in place to protect it.
+We also monitor your cybersecurity by making sure your organization’s systems are patched when they need to be and that there’s no hacker chatter about your organization on the dark web.
 Once your score drops, you’ll know that something has changed, and our platform will then offer remediations to help you fix the problem before there’s a breach.

 CIA Triad FAQs